-509 There are several possible explanations why flower diversity of the provided food plants had no 510 significant influence on the bumble bee microbiota within our setup (Supplemental figure S 2).
-First, 511 only a few of the sowed plants bloomed early enough to provide nectar and pollen in sufficient 512 quantities so that the bumble bees relied primarily on the resources provided by their mini hives.
-Hence, 513 the provided flower density might have been too low to show an effect.
-Second, our initial setup 514 excluded other pollinators and does not allow visitation and cross-species transfer of microbes from 515 wild pollinators (but only wind-dispersed microbes).
-Here, it would be interesting to further elucidate 516 whether increased plant diversity alone, or only in combination with a broader range of pollinating 517 insects might yield a different outcome.
-At least, floral diversity has an influence on pollinator 518 diversity, so that both factors are difficult to disentangle (Doublet et al., 2022).
-As the third reason, 519 several bumble bees manage to escape through tiny holes that have been bitten into the nets and could 520 be observed returning from foraging flights outside of the cages.
-Hence, they were exposed to an 521 unknown diversity of flowering plants outside of the assigned area and could introduce microbes from 522 the surrounding environment.
-Even though they showed an excellent sense of orientation and returned 523 precisely to their specific hives, this all blurs the influence of the provided flower diversity gradient.
-524 As a result, the ten cages with the treatment groups did not differ in their microbial diversity nor 525 dissimilarity and conclusions about flower diversity should be taken with caution.
+There are several possible explanations why the flower diversity ranking of the provided food plants had no significant influence on the bumble bee microbiota within our setup (Supplementary Figure S3).
+First, only a few of the sowed plants bloomed early enough to provide nectar and pollen in sufficient quantities so that the bumble bees relied primarily on the resources provided by their mini hives.
+Hence, the provided flower density might have been too low to show an effect.
+Removing the nutrient solution from the hives could help in future experiments to force bumble bees to forage outside of the hives, but this provides the risk of introducing a bias due to malnutrition.
+Second, our initial setup excluded other pollinators and does not allow floral visitation and introduction of microbes from wild pollinators (but only wind-dispersed microbes).
+Including other insects within a modified setup could provide additional insights about the importance of cross-species transfer of microbes, since vectoring insects can move microbes along the plant-pollinator network and share them with other pollinators (Keller et al., 2021; Zemenick et al., 2021; Weinhold, 2022).
+As the third reason, several bumble bees manage to escape through tiny holes that have been bitten into the nets and could be observed returning from foraging flights outside of the cages.
+Hence, they were exposed to an unknown diversity of flowering plants outside of the assigned area and could introduce microbes from the surrounding environment.
+Even though they showed an excellent sense of orientation and returned precisely to their specific hives, this all blurs the influence of the provided flower diversity gradient.
+As a result, the ten cages with the treatment groups did not differ in their microbial diversity nor dissimilarity and conclusions about the influence of the provided flower diversity rank should be taken with caution.